Precision Nutrition Coaching client Patricia was 54 years old, post-menopausal, and afraid of exercise.

 “I’m a big learner and read everything on the website,” she says.
 “I loved how the PN process was geared toward teaching.
 I just hoped it could teach me how to lose the fat and actually keep it off for the rest of my life.”

 Like many women, starting strong has never been an issue for Patricia.
-Before she started Lean Eating, her all-or-nothing attitude always helped her maintain whatever diet she was on — until she took one small misstep.
+Before she started Precision Nutrition Coaching, her all-or-nothing attitude always helped her maintain whatever diet she was on — until she took one small misstep.

 “I was always on target until that one bad thing happened and it completely derailed me,” she says.
 “Usually it was something small.
 I’d be doing great and then I’d have one cookie.
 That one cookie would completely upset the balance.
 So I’d have another.
 Then I’d acquiesce and move right on to all the ice cream I’d missed.”